There are loads of diverse activities to enjoy in Lanzarote. Here is a selection of some things you can experience during your holiday.

-There is jet ski hire on both beaches Playa Grande in Puerto del Carmen and Playa Dorada in Playa Blanca.
+There is jet ski hire available in the resorts of Puerto del Carmen and Playa Blanca.

 Kite surfing is allowed on a couple of designated beaches in Lanzarote, the main one is Playa de Famara where lessons are also available.

 Lanzarote is the last stop before crossing the Atlantic and a popular place for sailing.
-There are yachts available for private hire for a day trip with crew or bareboat charter if you’re a competent sailor.
+There are yachts available for private hire with crew or bareboat charter if you’re a competent sailor.
 You can also join a sailing excursion to discover Lanzarote from the sea, with a chance of spotting dolphins & pilot whales.

 Costa Teguise is famous for windsurfing, Playa Las Cucharas is the beach to head for.
 This resort is slightly windier than the others and the sea is dotted with colourful sails in the afternoons.
 The PWA Freestyle event is held here each June.